 - Click on the Office Desktop App and select Uninstall

 - A second small Uninstall dialog will open, for you to confirm.

 This is the original cause of the buttons not working and dates back to 2012.

 A fairly common problem for 64-bit Windows users is that Outlook's Stationery and Fonts or Signatures buttons won't work.

 First, empty your Temporary Internet Files.
 This may or may not help much, but even if it doesn't do any good, your Internet cache will be clean.

 Empty your temp internet files and if it still fails, change both (Default) and LocalServer32 values in each of the following keys to the appropriate path for your installation of Outlook.

-C:\Program Files (x86)\Microsoft Office\Office15\Outlook.exe for Outlook 2013.
+C:\Program Files (x86)\Microsoft Office\Office15\Outlook.exe

 Don't forget to restart Outlook after editing the registry.